craftingcity/The-Known-World/Game Notes/Mechanics/Homebrew Weapons/Weapons of Alaturmen.md

 #### Durandurm Rotary Repeater
 Durandurm Rotary Repeaters are large elemental firearm platforms designed for use as a stationary emplacement.
 The Rotary Repeater platforms are typically too heavy and inefficient to be used in a mobile conflict.

-Durandurm Rotary Repeaters deal 2d6 typed damage.
+Durandurm Rotary Repeaters deal 1x ammunition damage.
 Durandurm Rotary Repeaters are *mechanical*, *heavy*, *two-handed*, *automatic*, *ammunition (10)*, and *ranged (60/180)*.
 Once per rest, you may use this weapon's special ability;

 | Name / Classification | Range | Damage | Original Producer | Note |